billstclair/elm-oauth-middleware/README.md

 # Server details

-The [`server` directory](https://github.com/billstclair/elm-oauth-middleware/tree/master/server) contains the server code, which you must configure and run at a `<redirectUri>` that you've associated, via your OAuth authorization service(s), with your client ID(s) and client secret(s).
+The [`server` directory](https://github.com/billstclair/elm-oauth-middleware/tree/master/server) contains the server code, which you must configure and run at a `<redirectUri>` (AKA callback Uri) that you've associated, via your OAuth authorization service(s), with your client ID(s) and client secret(s).
 See its README file for configuration instructions.

 The `src` directory and this directory's `elm-package.json` implement the client side of the conversation, enabling initiating of the OAuth connection and processing the redirect when it comes back from the server.